avaneev/prvhash/README.md

 adversary can control `C`, but does not know the values of `A` and `B`, thus this adversary cannot predict the outcome.

+P.S.
+The reason the InitVec in the `prvhash42` hash function have both value constraints, and an initial state, is that otherwise the function would require at least 4 "conditioning" preliminary rounds (core function calls), to neutralize any oddities (including zero values) in InitVec; that would reduce the performance of the hash function dramatically for table hash use.
+Note that the `prvhash42s` starts from the "full zero" state and then performs acceptably.

 ## Other ##

 [Follow the author on Twitter](https://twitter.com/AlekseyVaneev)